Law, public policy and more

 Want to pursue a career or graduate study in international relations or security studies?
-Add a global studies minor and a world languages and cultures major or minor to your political science degree.
+Add a global studies minor to your political science degree.

-If you’re interested in graduate study or a career in environmental policy, consider choosing the public policy track and adding either a major in biology or environmental science or a minor in environmental science.
+If you’re interested in graduate study or a career in environmental policy, consider adding either a major in biology or environmental science.

 If you plan to pursue graduate study or a career in criminal justice or public safety, add the crime and justice minor in the sociology department.